Have you ever wondered how much of your life you have spent

 In the second instance, there are two circumstances I take issue with.

-The first is where you have to select from a menu and what you want isn’t one of the menu items and there’s no catch-all just disconnection, and
+The first is where you have to select from an automated phone menu and what you want isn’t one of the menu items and there’s no catch-all just disconnection, and

 After waiting patiently on the line for up to thirty minutes or more you hear the connection, you think you are about to get to an agent and the call disconnects.